MaybeBirb/Aftermath-Dev-Blog/index.md

 ---
-Aftermath Developer Blog: August
+Aftermath Developer Blog
 ---

-The thing is ring
+This is the official monthly developer blog for the AC6 Aftermath mod.
+At or near the end of each month, I'll post a new blog about what we accomplished.